Computer History - 1996

 Qwest was founded in 1996.

 Computer company events in 1996

-Microsoft purchases Vermeer Technologies Inc. for $133 million on January 16, 1996.
+Microsoft purchased Vermeer Technologies Inc. for $133 million on January 16, 1996.
 The company is the developer of the website development tool FrontPage, which Microsoft later releases as its own program.

 Apple Stock sinks to a 10-year low of less than $18.00 a share.

-SBS Technologies, Inc. announces on October 9, 1996 that it has signed an agreement to acquire Bit 3 Computer Corporation for $24 million and becomes SBS Bit 3.
+SBS Technologies, Inc. announced on October 9, 1996, that it had signed an agreement to acquire Bit 3 Computer Corporation for $24 million and became SBS Bit 3.

-The movie Twister becomes the first featured film put on DVD March 25, 1996.
+The movie Twister became the first featured film put on DVD on March 25, 1996.